BrianHicks/bytes.zone/drafts/similar-sort.md

 If I'm in a file and I type "spec" or "test" (depending on the language conventions) I should ideally get to the relevant test code.

 Given that most test files have some name symmetry to the files they test (e.g. `app/models/user.rb`, `spec/models/user_spec.rb`), what I want is files that are named similarly to the file I'm currently editing.
-So, how would I do that?
-Levenshtein distance!
-Basically, the Levenshtein distance shows the amount of edits (additions, deletions, and replacements) you'd have to change to get from string `a` to string `b`.
+Enter Levenshtein distance, an algorithm which calculates the amount of edits you'd have to change to change a string into another string.
 For example:

 - `a` to `ab` has an edit distance of 1, because you add `b`.